MrYsLab/pymata4/docs/concurrency.md

 ### Asynchronous API Method Calls
 All other API methods calls are considered asynchronous in that they do not block.
 These calls only involve the *Command Thread*.
-They build a Firmata message and send the message the Arduino over the serial link.
+They build a Firmata message and send the message to the Arduino over the serial link.

 * digital_pin_write
 * digital_write